Code-Institute-Submissions/memory_game_ms2/readme.md

       JavaScript is a light-weight, interpreted, object-oriented programming language used primarily for making interactive elements on web pages and applications.
 It was initially only used for browsers and web pages, but it has spread to many other environments and applications.
 See also [Puralsight](https://www.pluralsight.com/courses/quick-start-javascript-1-1870?aid=7010a000002BZNLAA4).
 5. [JQuery (3.5.1)](https://blog.jquery.com/2020/05/04/jquery-3-5-1-released-fixing-a-regression/)
       [jQuery](https://jquery.com/) is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.
+6. [FontAwesome](https://fontawesome.com/) provides an extensive library of free to use icons giving additional visual cues and enhancing UX.

 ## Features